petosbratok/scada/traffic-light/readme.md

  - TON
  - R_TRIG
+ - GEN_PULSE
 The programm is also done in FBD - a visual representation of the original ST code.
 Here's how it looks in motion:

 ![FBD traffic light program](https://i.imgur.com/FhoN83P.png)